AI company branding. Standing out when everyone looks like OpenAI.

 The positioning question

 Before you design anything, answer this.
 What are you, specifically, to whom, specifically?
+This is what brand strategy vs brand identity comes down to - the strategic work has to happen before anyone opens a design tool.

 "An AI platform" is not specific enough.
 "AI-powered financial reporting for Series B+ SaaS companies" is.
 The more specific your positioning, the easier the visual and verbal identity becomes.
 You stop trying to look like an AI company and start looking like the specific company you are.